 Notre Dame Catholic College has this year been commissioned by Liverpool Local Authority to host a Resourced Based Provision within the main body of our school.

-Pupils will be taught within a specialist Classroom that has direct access to our state-of-the-art Sensory Room.
+Pupils are taught within a specialist Classroom that has direct access to our state-of-the-art Sensory Room.

-All pupils will be provided with an individual workstation that they will have ownership of, but will also provide them with their own space for self-regulation and quiet working when it is needed.
+All pupils are provided with an individual workstation that they have ownership of, but also provides them with their own space for self-regulation and quiet working when it is needed.

-There will be opportunities to use the group table for larger discussions or work that is delivered to the whole group.
+There are opportunities to use the group table for larger discussions or work that is delivered to the whole group.
 With the ratio of staff to pupils and a Higher-Level Teaching Assistant (HLTA) in the room, smaller group sessions can be delivered to the pupils when needed.

-Pupils individual needs would be catered for as detailed in their EHCP and the commissioning of services (Occupational Therapy, Speech and Language Therapy, Educational Psychologist) would be something that the school would put into place through consultation with the Local Authority.
+Pupils individual needs are catered for as detailed in their EHCP and the commissioning of services (Occupational Therapy, Speech and Language Therapy, Educational Psychologist) is something that the school would put into place through consultation with the Local Authority.